 I edit manuscripts, coach clients in their business, creative, and life story writing endeavors, and work with young people to strengthen their writing skills.

 If that’s not enough, I’m in the final editing stages of my own two memoirs.

 One’s My Mother’s Money—the nail biter referred to above.
 The other is about the trials of working for 11 bosses (two were quite insane—I mean, unpleasant) in 11 years in a single institution.

 My shorter works (articles and essays) have been published in Skirt Magazine, More Magazine Online, Maturity Matters, the Arlington Advocate, the Lexington Minuteman, Grub Daily, and numerous other online and paper publications.

 I’ve moderated writing panels and given dynamic talks on creative writing.
-So if you’re looking for a speaker (particularly one who can talk to an audience about writing stories from their lives), give me a holler.
+So if you’re looking for a speaker (particularly one who can talk to an audience about writing stories from their own or their family’s lives), give me a holler.

 For tons of writing tips and information, follow me on Twitter @lynettebenton.

-I enjoy working with business and creative writing clients who want to learn and grow as writers, even if I’m only editing their work.
+I enjoy working with creative writing clients who want to learn and grow as writers, even if I’m only editing their work.

 Let me help you get started or advance your writing now.
 Want to tell me about your writing project or dreams?
 Just click on the Contact tab above.